Sparksbox

 For the last ten years, the rule was simple: you created content, you owned it.
 You could track it.
 Measure it.
 Claim it.
 Attribution was messy but traceable.
 Every piece of collateral had a fingerprint.

-AI agents have erased that fingerprint.
+AI agents have weakened that fingerprint.

 The moment your content becomes consumable by machines, it becomes remixable.
 Recombineable.
 Redistributable.
 Copyright law hasn't caught up.
 Detection tech is guessing.
 And your content measurement?
 It's already broken.